brendancooley/epbt/epbt.md

 ## Freight Costs

 I combine a variety of data sources on factual freight costs and modes of transportation with bilateral geographic covariates to estimate aggregate freight costs between all countries in my sample.
 These predicted values serve as the $\delta_{ij}$ in Equation \ref{eq:tau}.^[Because the bilateral covariates used are symmetric between any two countries, predicted freight costs are nearly symmetric as well ($\delta_{ij} \approx \delta_{ji}$).
 Differences in the product-level makeup of trade are the only asymmetry introduced in my framework. @Takahashi2011 and @Behrens2011 show scale economies in shipping generally do produce asymmetries in bilateral freight costs.
 However, given the small ratio of freight costs to implied policy barriers, accounting for these asymmetries are unlikely to fundamentally alter my results.]
 As depicted in Figure \ref{fig:tcosts}, all freight costs I observe cover the cost of shipments from border-to-border.
 They do not include costs that are incurred during intranational transit ($\rho_i$), which are differenced out of Equation \ref{eq:tau}.
-I discuss these data sources and the methodology used to estimate freight costs in the Appendix.
-Predicted freight costs average 6 percent the value of shipments and are positively correlated with distance.
+I discuss these data sources and the methodology used to estimate freight costs in Appendix B. Predicted freight costs average 6 percent the value of shipments and are positively correlated with distance.

 ![Factual versus predicted freight costs.
 In-sample observations are shown in grey.
 Out-of-sample observations are shown in black. \label{fig:freight}](figure/freight-1.png)